-• It doubles the child tax credit to \$1,000 per child.
+- It doubles the child tax credit to \$1,000 per child.
 Parents everywhere have one goal above all others: to give their children the best possible opportunity for success and happiness in life.
-The increased child tax credit will give parents more resources to save for college tuition, pay for braces or hire a tutor.
+The increased child tax credit will give parents more resources to save for college tuition, pay for braces or hire a tutor. - This plan also reduces the unfair marriage penalty.
+We as a society celebrate when two people decide to spend their lives together.
+Why would our tax code punish them? - And this plan eliminates the unfair death tax.
+Government has no business confiscating the legacy parents work their entire lives to build for their children.